ICI OID number: E10071557

 The main aims of ICI are:

-· To work against any kind of prejudice and discrimination by purposeful consultation and education and by offering practical teachers training
+· To work against any kind of prejudice and discrimination by purposeful consultation and education and by offering practical training courses

 · To strengthen the awareness of the advantages of diversity and of migrants as enriching for every society